-- a) Having sufficient suitable older persons' accommodation provided when developments are near to services. - b) Supporting the development of more two bedroomed accommodations. - c) Avoiding small one bedroomed accommodation (through the use of a multifunctional room). - d) Ensuring adequate parking and storage is provided. - e) Ensuring the green and open feel is maintained, all new development should include sufficient green space to retain the garden city framework of the 'Beveridge vision'. - f) Ensuring all new developments are built to the highest energy efficiency standard, incorporating renewable energy measures, such as solar panels, where possible.
+- a) Having enough suitable older persons' accommodation provided when developments are near to services. - b) Supporting the development of more two bedroomed accommodations. - c) Avoiding small one bedroomed accommodation (using a multifunctional room). - d) Ensuring adequate parking and storage is provided. - e) Ensuring the green and open feel is maintained, all new development should include enough green space to retain the garden city framework of the 'Beveridge vision'. - f) Ensuring all new developments are built to the highest energy efficiency standard, incorporating renewable energy measures, such as solar panels, where possible.